datalad-handbook/book/docs/basics/101-133-containersrun.rst

    $ git log -p -n 1

-If you would :command:`rerun` this commit, it would be re-executed in the software container registered to the dataset.
-If you would share the dataset with a friend and they would :command:`rerun` this commit, the Image would first be obtained from its registered url, and thus your friend can obtain the correct execution environment automatically.
+If you would :dlcmd:`rerun` this commit, it would be re-executed in the software container registered to the dataset.
+If you would share the dataset with a friend and they would :dlcmd:`rerun` this commit, the Image would first be obtained from its registered url, and thus your friend can obtain the correct execution environment automatically.

-Note that because this new :command:`containers-run` command modified the ``midterm_project`` subdirectory, we need to also save the most recent state of the subdataset to the superdataset ``DataLad-101``.
+Note that because this new :dlcmd:`containers-run` command modified the ``midterm_project`` subdirectory, we need to also save the most recent state of the subdataset to the superdataset ``DataLad-101``.